More than 300 student visas revoked as the government expands reasons for deportation

 “Due to privacy considerations, and visa confidentiality, we generally will not comment on Department actions with respect to specific cases,” a spokesperson told CNN in response to questions about multiple incidents.

-More than 1.5 million people were in the US under student visas issued by the Department of Homeland Security in 2023, according to a government report, while the State Department says the Exchange Visitor Program it manages “provides opportunities to around 300,000 foreign visitors from 200 countries and territories per year.”
+More than 1.5 million people were in the US in 2023 under F-1 and M-1 student visas issued by the State Department, according to a government report.
+And about 300,000 people per year are in the US under J-1 visas to participate in various exchange programs, including programs at universities, the State Department says.

 Courts become last resort for students looking for answers